CrowdStrike/Cloud-Azure/vm/vmrun.md

 ## Using Run Command on Linux

-The following example runs the Run Command a Linux VM named *myVM* in a resource group named *myResourceGroup*.
+The following example runs the Run Command on a Linux VM named *myVM* in a resource group named *myResourceGroup*.

 Replace the example resource group name, VM name, and script environment variables to run (https://raw.githubusercontent.com/crowdstrike/falcon-scripts/main/bash/install/falcon-linux-install.sh) with your own information.

-For more Azure specific documentation using the Run Command, see [https://docs.microsoft.com/en-us/azure/virtual-machines/linux/run-command](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/run-command)
+For more Azure specific documentation using the Run Command on Linux, see the [Azure docs](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/run-command).

 ```azurecli
 az vm run-command invoke -g myResourceGroup -n myVm \